 The Castle has recently been awarded a substantial grant by the Heritage Lottery Fund for restorations and improvements.
 Read more about this exciting project on our Restoration Page.

-The Great Hall is best known for its collection of commemorative Horseshoes donated by Peers of the Realm.
+The Great Hall is famous for its collection of enormous commemorative Horseshoes donated by Peers of the Realm.